-These five goals — which come from GI doctors — are good for your gut, but they'll improve your all-around health this year, too.
+These five goals — which come from gastroenterologists, aka the experts on gut health — are good for your gut, but they'll improve your all-around health this year, too.
 Better yet: None of them involve taking a shot of sauerkraut juice.

 1. Eat More Carbs

 Very-low-carb and high-fat diets like keto are popular — especially when it comes to weight-loss resolutions — but Michael D. Brown, MD, gastroenterologist and professor of medicine at Rush University Medical Center in Chicago, is asking you to do the exact opposite.

 "Diets lower in fat and higher in carbs are better for your digestive tract," he says.

 That also applies to a low-FODMAP diet, an elimination diet used to control symptoms of irritable bowel syndrome (IBS), that's also becoming trendy to follow.

 Of course, that doesn't mean you should chase down a bagel with a large glass of juice every morning, but you don't need to be afraid of fruits, vegetables, whole grains and legumes — all foods that contain good-for-you carbohydrates.

 If you're following low-FODMAP or keto for medical reasons, make sure you're working with a professional (like a registered dietitian) on ways to include plant-based foods in your diet to maximize your gut health.

 Acid reflux and heartburn are so common.
 You might feel that burning pain in your chest or the sensation of gurgling something up, but it can also appear in sneakier ways, says gastroenterologist Sumona Saha, MD, assistant professor of medicine at the University of Wisconsin School of Medicine and Public Health in Madison.